jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (a) that the error in the notice or the delay in serving the notice was inadvertent; and (b) that the party who gave the notice has sought to correct the matter as soon as practicable after realising that the period of notice given is inadequate; and
   (c) that it would not be unfair to the other party to allow the original notice to be varied in the manner proposed.
-(10) In subsections (1) and (2), termination date means the date of termination provided for by the notice of termination given by the landlord (regardless of when termination in fact occurs).
+(10) In subsection (2), termination date means the date of termination provided for by the notice of termination given by the landlord (regardless of when termination in fact occurs).

 ### 52 Provision for shorter notice may be made with consent of Tribunal
 With the consent of the Tribunal, the parties to a tenancy agreement may provide for the termination of the tenancy by the giving of notice of a specified period (being less than that required by section 51), or on the happening of any event to be specified in the agreement, or where the landlord requires possession of the premises for any purpose to be specified in the agreement.